Asim-Tahir/UndeleteParent/README.md

 Reddit bot (Python) to "undelete" Reddit comments and submissions

 ### What this bot does
-This bot "undeletes" deleted comments on Reddit.
+This bot "undeletes" deleted submissions/posts and comments on Reddit.
 If the comment is in a subreddit in which the bot is banned OR if the comment was removed by moderators, the bot will send a PM instead of replying to the comment.

 ### How to use
 Add file under "textFiles/secrets.txt" containing 5 lines.
 The lines must be in order: 1) client_id 2) client_secret 3) username 4) password 5) user_agent

-To call the bot, mention the username in a reply to the comment's child you want undeleted.
+To call the bot, mention the username in a reply to the deleted submission or to the deleted comment's child comment you want undeleted.
 You must reply to the child because you cannot reply directly to a deleted comment.